-The drinking water surveillance program for radiological parameters monitors both on-site and offsite suppliers (municipal water treatment plants at two locations,-one up-river and one down-river).
+The drinking water surveillance program for radiological parameters monitors both on-site and offsite suppliers (municipal water treatment plants at three locations-one up-river and two down-river).
+All the onsite and most offsite surrounding communities sampled use groundwater as the water supply.
 Sampling these supplies provides a means to determine if any contamination from site operations has escaped into groundwater and the surrounding communities' water supply.